tripack45/tripack45.github.io/source/_posts/us-election-2024.md

 The Democrats suffered a landslide electoral vote in the US election (votes are still counting).
 They are expected to lost control over both the senate and the house.
 Additionally they are all but certain to lost Whitehouse.
 Donald Trump defied all odds, succeeded in his third thrust to presidency.
 People did say *third time's a charm*.

 It is difficult for me to describe how I feel.
 I am not a US citizen.
 This is not my country.
 I am not a permenant resident, and the US immigration policy made it very clear that presumebly they want me to get out the moment I finish my degree.
 Therefore while I can understand my the concern that my American friends share for *their* country, I do not share the same experience.

-On the other hand, sufficies to say that the outcome weighs on me, and makes it particularly hard for me to catch any sleep tonight, mostly for two reasons.
+On the other hand, sufficies to say that the outcome weighs on me somewhat, and makes it particularly hard for me to catch any sleep tonight, mostly for two reasons.

 # Life in the US as international student